Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: `false`

+### disableF3BEntityFacingVector

+Disable the rendered entity facing vector line when F3 + B is on

+See also: option f3BEntityFacingVectorLength

+- Category: MC Tweaks
+- Type: hotkey togglable boolean (Tweak)
+- Default value: *no hotkey*, `false`

 ### disableHorizonShadingRendering

 Prevent the horizon from turning dark when you are nearby the world's bottom y